vbrltech/pythonESPNcricinfo/README.md

 # python-espncricinfo

-A Python 3 client for ESPNCricinfo's match, summary and player information.
+VBRL fork of a Python 3 client for ESPNCricinfo's match, summary and player information.

 ### Description